History of Rome: Italian unification

 In 1870, the Pope's holdings were left in an uncertain situation when Rome itself was annexed by the Piedmont-led forces which had united the rest of Italy, after a nominal resistance by the papal forces.
 Between 1861 and 1929 the status of the Pope was referred to as the "Roman Question".
-The successive Popes were undisturbed in their palace, and certain prerogatives recognized by the Law of Guarantees, including the right to send and receive ambassadors.
+The successive Popes were undisturbed in their palace, and certain prerogatives recognised by the Law of Guarantees, including the right to send and receive ambassadors.
 But the Popes did not recognise the Italian king's right to rule in Rome, and they refused to leave the Vatican compound until the dispute was resolved in 1929.
 Other states continued to maintain international recognition of the Holy See as a sovereign entity.

-The rule of the Popes was interrupted by the short-lived Roman Republic (1798), which was under the influence of the French Revolution.
-During Napoleon's reign, Rome was annexed into his empire and was technically part of France.
+The rule of the Popes was interrupted by the short-lived Roman Republic (1798–1799), which was under the influence of the French Revolution.
+During Napoleon's reign, Rome was annexed into the French Empire as the capital of the department of Rome.
 After the fall of Napoleon's Empire, the Papal States were restored by the Congress of Vienna, with the exception of Avignon and the Comtat Venaissin, which remained part of France.

 Another Roman Republic arose in 1849, within the framework of revolutions of 1848.
 Two of the most influential figures of the Italian unification, Giuseppe Mazzini and Giuseppe Garibaldi, fought for the short-lived republic.
 However, the actions of these two great men would not have resulted in unification without the sly leadership of Camillo Benso di Cavour, Prime Minister of Piedmont-Sardinia.

 Even among those who wanted to see the peninsula unified into one country, different groups could not agree on what form a unified state would take.
 Vincenzo Gioberti, a Piedmontese priest, had suggested a confederation of Italian states under rulership of the Pope.
 His book, Of the Moral and Civil Primacy of the Italians, was published in 1843 and created a link between the Papacy and the Risorgimento.
 Many leading revolutionaries wanted a republic, but eventually it was a king and his chief minister who had the power to unite the Italian states as a monarchy.